• Skip to primary navigation

 What is UAMS Doing for Web Accessibility?

-• Using Monsido for accessibility monitoring and testing.
+• Using Blackboard Ally for Websites for accessibility monitoring and testing.

-• Standardization on one WordPress theme that sets the UAMS brand.
+• Standardization on one UAMS CMS theme that sets the UAMS brand.

 • Building custom blocks for web editors that meet accessibility guidelines.